Ma-Marcinowski/Identificational-Model/README.md

     * Overall there were 403 documents by 145 writers; IAM: 118 documents by 214 writers; CLV: 27 documents by 189 writers.

-    * Databases spcific dataframes of features and categories are available at the /Dataframes/ folder (within other dataframes these features are labelled).
+    * Dataframes of handwriting features, categories and labels are available at the /Dataframes/ folder.

   * 0.5.3.
 Preprocessed data: